3 types of body awareness

 PROPRIOCEPTIVE AWARENESS

 Our brain can calculate the positions of its body parts without our awareness of it.
+However, we can also access some of the raw sensory information used for these calculations consciously.
+Think of the sensation of activation/effort when you contract a muscle.

 SPATIAL AWARENESS